 The police have powers to seize and retain vehicles if the owner has been driving in such a way as to cause alarm, distress or annoyance to members of the public.

 The police can also apply for a court order to close down properties where there has been serious or persistent antisocial behaviour.
 Entering the property will then become an offence and the property will be sealed.
 These closure orders are likely to be used in a number of situations, for example where properties are used as drinking dens, for drug dealing or prostitution and there is a high degree of disruption and disorder as a result.

 You can report an incident of antisocial behaviour directly to the police by visiting your local police station or by phone.
-You can find details of how to contact the police on the Police Scotland website at www.scotland.police.uk.
+You can find details of how to contact the police on the Police Scotland website.

 The police must take very seriously complaints about antisocial behaviour which is discriminating against you.
-If you think that your complaint has not been taken seriously enough or if you think the police are discriminating against you, you may want to make a complaint about the police.
+If you think that your complaint has not been taken seriously enough or if you think the police are discriminating against you, you may want to make a complaint.
+More about complaints against the police